boothen/gradle-kubectl/README.md

 kubectl {
     requiredBy test // task
-    file 'kube.yaml' // configuration file to apply pod {
+    file 'kube.yaml' // configuration file to apply forceStopBeforeStart true // stop any pods and services lingering from a previous build before starting them. pod {
         podName 'reference-dynamodb' // name of the pod in the configuration file }